braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/faqs.md

 ### What will happen to my Canvases that I created using the original editor?

-All of your existing Canvases and the current version of Canvas (Canvas V1) will continue to exist and be supported by Braze.
-Customers who choose to join Canvas Flow for early access will have the option of creating a Canvas using either the Canvas V1 or Flow workflow.
+All of your existing Canvases and the original Canvas editor will continue to exist and be supported by Braze.
+Customers who choose to join Canvas Flow for early access will have the option of creating a Canvas using either the original or Flow workflow.

 ### Can I launch a Canvas with disconnected steps?